Joana Nnazua Kolo

-Joana Nnazua Kolo (born in 1993) is a humanitarian and the youngest serving Commissioner for Youth and Sports Development in Nigeria's Kwara State.
+Joana Nnazua Kolo (born 1993) is a humanitarian and the youngest serving Commissioner for Youth and Sports Development in Nigeria's Kwara State.
 At 26, she is believed to be the youngest commissioner in the history of Nigeria.
 She was a 2018 graduate of Library Science of Kwara State University, Kwara State.

-Joana Nnazua was nominated two weeks before the completion of her National Youths Service Corps (NYSC) programme early October 2019, in Jigawa State, where she taught at Model Boarding Junior Secondary School Guri.
+Joana Nnazua was nominated two weeks before the completion of her National Youths Service Corps (NYSC) program in early October 2019, in Jigawa State, where she taught at Model Boarding Junior Secondary School Guri.

 In 2020, Joana was listed as one of the "Top 100 Most Influential Women" by Guardian Newspaper, through her humanitarian, community development and advocacy for good governance as the youngest commissioner in Nigeria.